How do you get more patients into your practice? The answer certainly isn’t “by spending most of your time handling medical records and billing.”

 Physicians typically spend 43 minutes per day on credentialing alone.
 Now think about all the administrative tasks you have to accomplish to keep your practice running.
 How long are you spending on all of them in one day?
 What does that add up to in a week, a month, or even a year?

-It definitely adds up.
-And not in a good way.
+The answer is: a lot of time that you'd rather be spending on your patients.
 All of that time is spent away from the patients in your clinic - and it’s eating up time you could be spending on new patients.

 How to Increase Patient Volume in Your Private Practice